nvpro-samples/optix_prime_baking/README.md

 4) Open CMake-gui (Windows) or ccmake (Linux):
   - Source code to: /nvpro_ samples/build_all
   - Build folder: /nvpro_samples/build_all/build
+  - Optional: set OPTIX_LOCATION to an external install of the OptiX SDK.
+Remove or hide any existing "shared_optix" directory.
   - Optional: toggle MODELS_DOWNLOAD_DISABLED to download extra scenes during the configure step.
   - Configure and select a compiler if prompted.
   - Generate